Floorp-Projects/Floorp/toolkit/components/telemetry/docs/concepts/pings.rst

 That data is stored as a JSON object client-side and contains common information to all pings and a payload specific to a certain *ping types*.

-The top-level structure is defined by the :doc:`common-ping` format.
+The top-level structure is defined by the :doc:`../data/common-ping` format.
-It contains some basic information shared between different ping types, the :doc:`environment` data (optional) and the data specific to the *ping type*, the *payload*.
+It contains some basic information shared between different ping types, the :doc:`../data/environment` data (optional) and the data specific to the *ping type*, the *payload*.

 Submission
 ==========